What is Verification?

 • An Independent/Dependent verification worksheet, with all items completed and student/parent or student/spouse signatures included

-• All student/spouse W-2 form(s) or 1099-MISC form(s) for total wage income*
+• All student/spouse W-2 form(s) or 1099-MISC form(s) for total wage income or an IRS Wage and Income Transcript

-• All parent W-2 form(s) or 1099-MISC form(s) for total income *
+• All parent W-2 form(s) or 1099-MISC form(s) for total income or an IRS Wage and Income Transcript

 • Parent verification of non-tax filing if parents did not file taxes